Ria424/developers-animatesdk-docs/Document_object/Document94.md

 #### Description

-Method; imports a profile from a file.
+Method; Imports a profile from a file.

 #### Example